BlackbirdConsulting/blackbird-new-wp-project/README.md

 #Changelog
 Apple has a formalised version number structure based around the NumVersion struct, which specifies a one- or two-digit major version, a one-digit minor version, a one-digit "bug" (i.e. revision) version.

+##0.2.1
+- minor edit to wp-config.
+Created Private Branch for Blackbird user/pass, deleted from Master

 ##0.2.0
 - wp-sync-db removed.
 Add via GitHub-Updater from now on